Zone Change Process

 A written recommendation of the Zoning Commission is sent to the Trustees within 30 days after the Commission’s public hearing date, and the Trustees’ hearing must occur within 30 days of receipt of the written recommendation from the Zoning Commission.
 Certified letters are again sent out to the surrounding property owners at least 10 days in advance of the hearing date.

 Within 20 days after the conclusion its public hearing, the Board of Trustees shall either adopt or deny the recommendations of the Zoning Commission, or adopt some modification thereof.
 In the event the Board denies or modifies the recommendation of the Zoning Commission, a unanimous vote of the Trustees is required.
 The decision of the Board of Trustees becomes effective in 30 days, unless a referendum by those opposing the decision is filed within that 30-day period.

 Public Meeting with the Colerain Township Zoning Commission

-For a Planned District, the applicant then provides a Final Development Plan (FDP) with final site plans, landscaping and buffering, building plans, signage, etc. to the Planning and Zoning Department.
+For a Planned District, the applicant then provides a Final Development Plan (FDP) with final site plans, landscaping and buffering, building plans, signage, etc. to the Development Department.

-For additional information, please see Articles 4.3 and 4.5 of the Zoning Resolution (PDF) or contact the Colerain Township Department of Planning and Zoning at 513-385-7505.
+For additional information, please see Articles 4.3 and 4.5 of the Zoning Resolution (PDF) or contact the Colerain Township Department of Development at 513-385-7505.